wantyapps/wOS/Documentation/HOWTO/sending-mails.rst

 The body must have an explanation of what the feature is and the files changed (or just a diff)

-We are working on a mailing list, but it's still not perfect.

 Creating Patches
 ----------------
 Much like the Linux patch-mailing way, use the following commands to